privacyguides/privacyguides.org/docs/browsers.en.md

 !!! warning "Use default filter lists"

-    Additional filter lists can impact performance may increase attack surface.
-Only apply what you need.
+    Additional filter lists can impact performance and may increase attack surface, so only apply what you need.
 If there is a [vulnerability in uBlock Origin](https://portswigger.net/research/ublock-i-exfiltrate-exploiting-ad-blockers-with-css) a third party filter could add malicious rules that can potentially steal user data.

 ### AdGuard for Safari